simonemmott/k2-tools-react-notifications-context/library-app/README.md

 const myNewNoticeDigest = (notice, formatTitle, defefaultMessage) => {
   if (!notice.type) {
-    notice.type = 'primary';
+    notice.type = 'info';
-  } // Set the notice type to 'primary' if the notice does not have a type attribute notice.title = formatTitle(notice.type); // Set the notice title to the title formatted notice type. if (!notice.message) {
+  } // Set the notice type to 'info' if the notice does not have a type attribute notice.title = formatTitle(notice.type); // Set the notice title to the title formatted notice type. if (!notice.message) {
     notice.message = "This is the default message : " + defaultMessage;